-These are amongst the issues that will be reviewed by filter and research ethics committees and which you need to address in your research design.
+These are amongst the issues that will be reviewed by a research ethics committee and which you need to address in your research design.

 Ethical review is at the core of research governance, risk management and quality assurance in the health services and in universities.
-The research councils and other funding organisations have stipulated it as a requirement and many journals will only accept papers on human research if there is evidence that it has been assessed by an ethics committee or equivalent.
+Many journals will only accept papers on human research if there is evidence that it has been assessed by an ethics committee or equivalent, and the research councils and most other funding organisations have stipulated it as a requirement.